Written by: DreamMeaning Editorial Team

 Is dreaming about an abandoned eagle a bad sign?

 Dreaming of an abandoned eagle is not inherently negative.
-It may highlight areas of life where you feel neglected or constrained, offering an opportunity for introspection and growth.
+It may highlight areas of untapped potential or personal growth, inviting introspection rather than fear.

 What does it mean if I dream about an abandoned eagle repeatedly?